 Daphnia is a genus of small planktonic crustaceans, better known as aquatic fleas due to the way that they swim resembling the movement of fleas.
-Various species of daphnia live in both salt and fresh water, and Bettas would likely come across these in the wild and hunt them as a food source.
+Various species of daphnia live in both salt and freshwater, and Bettas would likely come across some daphnia species in the wild and hunt them as a food source.
 They range from 1 to 5 millimeters in length, which is the ideal size for your Betta to eat, and they can be found in both frozen and live form as food from most aquatic stores.

 Is Daphnia Beneficial to Bettas?

-Since daphnia is likely found in a Betta’s natural habitat and something that they would naturally feed on, it makes sense for you to feed it to your captive Betta.
+Since daphnia is likely found in a Betta’s natural habitat and something that they would naturally feed on, their nutritional profile, and a Betta’s nutritional needs, it makes sense for you to feed it to your captive Betta.
 You can buy daphnia frozen or live and even breed them at home if you have the space.
 They are packed with protein, an essential nutrient for Betta fish.

 Frozen vs. Live Daphnia

 Since daphnia is so good for your Betta, it makes sense to feed them to your Betta as often as possible.
 But which is best, live or frozen daphnia?

 Many aquarium owners argue that live daphnia is the best choice for Bettas and for good reasons.
 Breeding daphnia is fairly easy, so you may want to consider breeding them as a more long-term solution for your tank.
 If breeding is not for you, daphnia is readily available and inexpensive to purchase because they are so easy to breed.
 Also, your Betta will benefit from hunting live daphnia, as it will stimulate their natural hunting instincts.